Vilna Ghetto: Resistance

-1943: liquidation
+1943: Liquidation

 From the establishment of the ghetto until January 1942, task groups of German and Lithuanian Einsatzgruppen regularly carried out the surprise operations called Aktionen, often on Jewish holidays.
 The ghetto residents were rounded up and deported, usually for subsequent executions.
-In the Aktion on Yom Kippur of 1 October 1941, the Germans ordered the Judenrat to lead the arrests leading to the death of 1,983 people; residents found by the Jewish police lacking work permits were arrested and transferred to German custody.
-The same month, the Germans liquidated the small ghetto, where they had relocated 'unproductive' individuals (i.e., those who were old, ill, or otherwise considered unfit for labour); most of the prisoners were taken to Ponary and shot.
-About 20,000 Jews, including 8,000 without papers, remained in the Large Ghetto.
-The period between January 1942 and March 1943 was known as the time of ghetto "stabilization"; the Aktionen ceased and some semblance of normal life resumed.
-The quiet period continued until 6 August, when the Germans commenced the deportation of 7,130 Jews to Estonia on the order of Heinrich Himmler; this was finished on 5 September.
+In the Aktion on Yom Kippur of 1 October 1941, the Germans ordered the Judenrat to lead the arrests leading to the death of 1,983 people; residents found by the Jewish police lacking work permits ('Arbeitsscheine') were arrested and transferred to German custody.
+The same month, the Germans liquidated the 'Small Ghetto' ('Kleines Ghetto'), where they had relocated 'unproductive' individuals (i.e., those who were old, ill, or otherwise considered unfit for labour); most of the prisoners were taken to Ponary and shot.
+About 20,000 Jews, including 8,000 without papers or work permits, remained in the 'Large Ghetto' ('Großes Ghetto').

+The period between January 1942 and March 1943 was known as the time of 'Ghetto Stabilization'; the Aktionen ceased and some semblance of normal life resumed.
+The quiet period continued until 6 August, when the Germans commenced the deportation of 7,130 Jews to Vaivara Concentration Camp in Estonia on the order of Heinrich Himmler who wanted to accelerate the course of the 'Final Solution.'
+The deportation was carried out and made complete on 5 September.
 Following an order of Rudolf Neugebauer, the head of the Vilnius Gestapo, the ghetto was liquidated on 23–24 September 1943 under the command of Oberscharführer Bruno Kittel.
-The majority of the remaining residents were sent to the Vaivara concentration camp in Estonia, killed in the forest of Paneriai, or sent to the death camps in German-occupied Poland.
+The majority of the Ghetto's inhabitants were sent to the Vaivara concentration camp in Estonia, killed in the forest of Paneriai (otherwise known as Ponary), or sent to Treblinka, the death camp in German-occupied Poland.

-A small group of Jews remained in Vilna after the liquidation of the ghetto, primarily at the Kailis and HKP 562 forced labour camps.
+A small group of Jews remained in Vilna after the liquidation of the Ghetto, primarily at the Kailis and HKP 562 forced labour camps.
 Inmates of HKP 562 repaired automobiles for the German Army; the camp was commanded by the Wehrmacht Major Karl Plagge who, with the cooperation of his officers and men, was able to shield the Jewish auto-workers from much of the abuse slave laborers were ordinarily subjected to.

-When the Red Army approached Vilna and the SS came to take over the camp, Plagge gave his workers a covert warning; some workers escaped, while others hid in hiding places they had prepared with Plagge's knowledge, from which they subsequently escaped.
-Two-hundred and fifty Jews at HKP 562 survived the war.
-They represent the single largest group of Jewish survivors of the Holocaust in Vilnius.
+When the Red Army approached Vilna in early summer 1944 as the SS came to take over the camp, Plagge gave his workers a covert warning; some workers escaped, while others hid in hiding- places they had prepared with Plagge's knowledge, from which they subsequently escaped.